davoodwadi/SadTalker-Unlocked/README.md

-## SadTalker Unlocked is the image to video algorithm modified to support long videos.
+## SadTalker-Unlocked is the image to video algorithm modified to support long videos.
 - The original implementation consumes memory linearly with the duration of the audio.
 It means a 3 minute clip needs 8 GBs of vRam; 30 minutes needs 80 GBs.

 ## 1. Installation.